-- 6.1 The judicial duties of a full-time judge take precedence over all other activities. - 6.2 Except as otherwise provided by this Code or other law, a judge shall devote the judge's professional activity to judicial duties, which include not only the performance of judicial functions and responsibilities in court and the making of decisions, but also other tasks relevant to the judicial office or the court's operations. - 6.3 A judge shall take reasonable steps to maintain and enhance the judge's knowledge, skills, and personal qualities necessary for the proper performance of judicial duties, taking advantage for this purpose of the training and other facilities that should be made available, under judicial control, to judges. - 6.4 A judge shall perform all judicial duties, including the delivery of reserved decisions, efficiently, fairly, and with reasonable promptness, while according to every party and lawyer the right to be heard. - 6.5 A judge shall hear and decide matters assigned to the judge, except when disqualification
+- 6.1 The judicial duties of a full-time judge take precedence over all other activities. - 6.2 Except as otherwise provided by this Code or other law, a judge shall devote the judge's professional activity to judicial duties, which include not only the performance of judicial

-- is required by paragraph 2.5 or law. - A judge shall maintain order and decorum in all proceedings before the court and be patient, dignified, and courteous in relation to parties, jurors, witnesses, lawyers, and others with whom the judge deals in an official capacity.
-The judge shall require similar conduct of lawyers, parties, court staff, and others subject to the judge's influence, direction, or control. - 6.7 A judge shall not engage in conduct incompatible with the diligent discharge of judicial duties. - 6.8 Unless on approved leave1 or otherwise excused,2 a full-time judge shall be at the courthouse or otherwise discharging judicial duties during normal working hours, with an hour break for lunch.
-While in country, a trial judge should be available for emergencies 7 days a week. - 6.9 A judge shall cooperate with other judges and court staff in the administration of court business. - 6.10 A judge may initiate and participate in community outreach activities for the purpose of promoting public understanding of and confidence in the administration of justice.
+- functions and responsibilities in court and the making of decisions, but also other tasks relevant to the judicial office or the court's operations. - 6.3 A judge shall take reasonable steps to maintain and enhance the judge's knowledge, skills, and personal qualities necessary for the proper performance of judicial duties, taking advantage for this purpose of the training and other facilities that should be made available, under judicial control, to judges. - 6.4 A judge shall perform all judicial duties, including the delivery of reserved decisions, efficiently, fairly, and with reasonable promptness, while according to every party and lawyer the right to be heard. - A judge shall hear and decide matters assigned to the judge, except when disqualification is required by paragraph 2.5 or law. - A judge shall maintain order and decorum in all proceedings before the court and be patient, dignified, and courteous in relation to parties, jurors, witnesses, lawyers, and others with whom the judge deals in an official capacity.
+The judge shall require similar conduct of lawyers, parties, court staff, and others subject to the judge's influence, direction, or control. - 6.7 A judge shall not engage in conduct incompatible with the diligent discharge of judicial duties. - 6.8 Unless on approved leave or otherwise excused, a full-time judge shall be at the courthouse or otherwise discharging judicial duties during normal working hours, with an hour break for lunch.
+While in country, a trial judge should be available for emergencies 7 days a week. - 6.9 A judge shall diligently discharge administrative responsibilities, maintain professional and technological competence in judicial administration, and facilitate the performance of the administrative responsibilities of other judges and court officials. - 6.10 A judge may initiate and participate in community outreach activities for the purpose of promoting public understanding of and confidence in the administration of justice.
 In conducting such activities, the judge shall act in a manner consistent with this Code.